Program: Portland Housing Bureau Home Repair Loan

 Who is Eligible for this Program?

-Borrowers in the Interstate Corridor must have an annual household income at or below 120% of Portland’s Median Family Income (MFI 2017).
+Borrowers must have a maximum household income of 120% of Portland’s Median Area Income (AMI 2018).

 Is this program for first time buyers only?: No